Nau mai, haere mai… Welcome to Te Puia. Please check-in 15 minutes prior to your scheduled tour.

 Stacy’s background involves artist teaching and exchange residencies in Alaska and Hawai’i.
 His influences are Pacific Rim indigenous artisans past and present, as well as Great Grand Uncles Pine and Hone Te Kauru Taiapa.

-Applicants must be of Māori descent, Male 18 years old or over and be able to demonstrate a competency in Māori art and/or design and have an ability and willingness to interpret and understand the theory component of this qualification.
+Applicants must be of Māori descent, male or female and 18 years or over.
+You must be able to demonstrate a competency in Māori art and/or design and have an ability and willingness to interpret and understand the theory component of this qualification.
 To maintain the standard and quality of our graduates, places are strictly limited.
-Our March Applications are now closed.
-Expressions of interest for future intakes are welcome.
-Please email [email protected] for more information.

 Application forms are available from the NZMACI office at Te Puia or you can download the form here.